 In conjunction with onsite classes, there are endless opportunities to learn online, within the comfort of home.
 And in many instances, classes on the web may be offered at no cost, or at a lowered rate for older adults who aren’t trying to earn academic credits.
 Older adults can select from a variety of topics of interest, and work at their own pace and based on their particular schedule.
 AARP provides a listing of a number of top e-learning websites for seniors here, ranging from cooking tips to learning new languages, computer programming, musical skills, and a lot more.

-To learn more about our top-rated home health services in Des Moines, IA and surrounding areas contact us at (515) 292-2650.
+To learn more about our top-rated senior helpers in Des Moines, IA and surrounding areas, contact us at (515) 292-2650.
 Don’t wait — help a senior in your life make the first step towards a richer and healthier lifestyle today.